saidulhaque21/vueJS3_crud/README.md

 crudvue_app.mount('#crudvue_app')

 ```
-# Test Demo
+# Test FULL Demo
-Just pull repository and open in browse.
+First,  pull repository and open in browse.
+It will work without API parts.
+For adding API, just follow inline comments and change your base URL.

 # Enjoy!!!